ychetra/Tuya-API/README.md

 # Tuya Device Status Monitor

-This project monitors Tuya smart devices and stores their switch status changes in a SQL Server database.
+A Python application that monitors Tuya smart devices and stores their switch status changes in a SQL Server database.

 ## Project Structure